cdelv/Vector3D/README.md

 # Vector3D (beta)
 (Some small performace tweeks are on the way)

 A C++ fast and lightweight 3D vector library.
-All vector components are of type double.

 # Usage
 On your C++ code include the file.